Spread the love

 Traditiones Custodes is essentially throwing away (setting aside) the celebration of the Traditional Latin Mass (TLM) which has been in existence throughout the Church’s history.

-The Synod of Synodalities is essentially UNDERMINING THE TEACHING AUTHORITY OF THE CHURCH.
-This synod seeks to encourage shared decision making authority between the clergy and poorly catechized laity!
-This leads to introducing worldly values, sin, and changing doctrine (teachings) [by the laity] in the Church.
+The Synod of Synodalities seeks to have SHARED CLERGY/LAITY DECISION MAKING AUTHORITY.
+This brings in worldly values, sin, and changing and deciding doctrine (teachings) [by the laity] in the Church.

-It is important to note that some evil clergy may NOT enter into heaven.
+It has to be said that some evil clergy may NOT enter into heaven.
 Some may even find themselves in eternal damnation for their actions or (lack of actions).

-Despite the Modernists’ barriers and efforts to attract them, young people are being continually drawn to the the richness, beauty, and depth of Traditional Catholicism.
+Young people (priests, seminarians, and laity) are continually drawn being to the the richness, beauty, and depth of Traditional Catholicism.
 These young people sense something deeper.
+This is in great contrast to the older liberal and progressive priests since Vatican II.

 Pope Pius X: “Indeed, the true friends of the people are neither revolutionaries nor innovators, they are traditionalists.”